Traversable Wormhole Solutions in massive $F(T)$ gravity: Physical features and comparisons between cases

-Then in Fig. \ref{figure3}, we see that there are some differences between cases as seen in fig. \ref{figure1} for the top subfigures (general massive source).
-The comparisons highlight the direct link between the massive source function $K_3(T)$ and the massive term of the $F(T)$ solutions.
-The massive source CLs solution will then impact the respective teleparallel solutions for a same geometric term contribution.
-Under the same principle as in figs. \ref{figure1}--\ref{figure2}, we use the section \ref{sect4} teleparallel $F(T)$ solutions as the reference for comparison of sections \ref{sect5} and \ref{sect6} new solutions.
-The general massive teleparallel $F(T)$ solutions in section \ref{sect5} for $a=-2$ and section \ref{sect6} for large $c_2$ and $a=2$ are a bit different from all the rest of cases, because the $K_3(T)$ function is different from the other cases.
-For most of the other cases, we will find that the same families of functions are all similar in the figure \ref{figure3}.
-The constant redshift case is still the reference for comparison as for Figs. \ref{figure1} and \ref{figure2}.
-In short, the massive source teleparallel $F(T)$ terms reflect the CLs solutions for a same teleparallel geometry contribution including a wormhole spacetime.
-Each class of massive teleparallel $F(T)$ solutions will lead to a new type of wormholes with its own features.
-We may develop more in details on the phenomenology of the teleparallel wormholes in the future.
-Above all, we have showed in sections \ref{sect4} to \ref{sect6} that a dRGT massive source in a cosmological fluid yields several classes of new teleparallel $F(T)$ solutions applicable to wormhole systems and any other similar astrophysical objects.
+In Fig. \ref{figure3} we observe that there exist differences between the various cases, similarly to Figs. \ref{figure1}--\ref{figure1b}, for the top subfigures (general massive source).
+The comparisons reveal the direct link between the massive source function $K_3(T)$ and the massive term of the $F(T)$ solutions.
+The massive solution will then affect the corresponding $F(T)$ solution for the same geometric term contribution.
+Under the same principle as in Figs. \ref{figure1}--\ref{figure2a}, we use the section \ref{sect4} $F(T)$ solutions as the reference for comparison of sections \ref{sect5} and \ref{sect6} new solutions.
+The general massive $F(T)$ solutions of section \ref{sect5} for $a=-2$ and section \ref{sect6} for large $c_2$ and $a=2$ are a bit different from the rest cases, since the $K_3(T)$ function is different from the other cases.
+In particular, for most of the other cases, we will find that the same families of functions are all similar in Fig. \ref{figure3}.
+The constant redshift case is still the reference for comparison, as for Figs. \ref{figure1}--\ref{figure2a}.